 The Rucker Family

-Fr.
-David was born in Kentucky, the fourth genera-tion son of Methodist ministers and missionaries.
-He at-tended Asbury College in Kentucky earning a B.A. in Ed-ucation and Missions.
-While attending college he spent a summer doing missionary work in Colombia, South America, where he met Rozanne Wolff, the daughter of missionaries to Brazil.
-They were married and after a year of pastoral ministry they entered into career missionary service with a Protestant organization which specialized in planting churches and seminaries around the world.
+Father David was born in Kentucky, the fourth generation son of Methodist ministers and missionaries.
+He attended Asbury College in Kentucky earning a BA in Education and Missions.
+While attending college he spent a summer doing missionary work in Colombia, SA, where he met Rozanne, the daughter of missionaries to Brazil.
+They were married and following a year of pastoral ministry they entered into career missionary service with a Protestant organization which specialized in planting churches and seminaries around the world.
 Their thirteen years of missionary service would take them to Japan and China.
 During that time Fr.
-David also completed an MDiv from Asbury Theological Seminary.
+David also completed an MDiv degree from Asbury Seminary.

-The Ruckers returned to Kentucky in 1993.
+The Ruckers returned to Kentucky from China in 1993.
 Fr.
-David began doctoral studies in Missiolo-gy and Rozanne finished a master’s degree in Marriage and Family Therapy at the University of Kentucky.
-They were Chrismated in the Evangelical Orthodox Church in 1995 and planted a mission parish which was received into the Orthodox Church in America in February 2002.
+David began doctoral studies in Missiology and Rozanne finished a master’s degree in Marriage and Family Therapy at the University of Kentucky.
+They were Chrismated in the Evangelical Orthodox Church in 1995 and planted a mission parish in Nicholasville, KY, which was received into the Orthodox Church in America in February 2002.
 Fr.
-David was ordained to the Priesthood in June of that same year.
-The Ruckers continued serving the parish they helped to found, St. Athanasius Church, in Nicholasville, Kentucky until De-cember 2006, when Fr.
+David was ordained to the Priesthood that year.
+The Ruckers continued serving the parish they founded until December 2006, when Fr.
 David was asked to become the Associate Director of the Orthodox Christian Mission Center in St. Augustine, FL.
-In 2013 the Ruckers became Mission Specialists, realizing a goal to return to missionary service when their last child went to college.
-They are currently assisting in the training of leadership for 40,000 new Orthodox Christians in over 100 new churches in Guatemala and southern Mexico.
-When not in Central America, they teach and speak in parishes and conferences across the USA, for the edification of local parishes.
+In 2013 the Ruckers became Mission Specialists, participating in the training of clergy for 40,000 new Orthodox Christians in 100 churches in Guatemala and Mexico.
+In 2015 they joined the faculty of St. Herman Theological Seminary in Kodiak, Alaska.
+When not in Alaska or Central America, they teach and speak in parishes and conferences across the USA, for the edification of the local parish.

 Rozanne is a licensed Marriage and Family Therapist (LMFT) and certified teacher.
-The Ruckers have three children (Lauren, Ethan and Andrew) and a “son-in-marriage" (Wesley Pulley).
-Lauren and Wes made the Ruckers grandparents in September 2012 with the birth of James.
-Hobbies include water sports and long walks together.
+They have three children and a “son-in-marriage”, Lauren and her husband Wesley, currently enrolled at SVOTS; Ethan, engaged to Marissa Koranda, doing graduate work at Loyola in Chicago; and Andrew, enrolled at St. John’s River State College.
+Lauren and Wes made the Rucker’s grandparents in September 2012 with the birth of James.
+Hobbies include water sports and long walks together on the beach.